What to do if there’s a bat in your home

 EASTHAMPTON, Mass (WWLP) – The Easthampton Health Department is notifying residents on what to do if a bat is in your home and how serious exposure to bats can be.

-According to the Easthampton Health Department, bats carry the rabies virus and bites are difficult to see on human and pet skin.
+According to the Easthampton Health Dept., bats carry the rabies virus and bites are difficult to see on human and pet skin.

-The Health Department says if you wake up to bat in your home or if your pets come in contact with bats, do not rule out a bite and send the bat to MA Rabies Lab for testing.
+Bill Killoran a Wildlife Specialist for Bramin Pest Control told 22News, “If you come in contact with a bat, that bat needs to be tested for rabies.
+It needs to be sent off to Jamaica Plains to the Public Health Department and they test it for rabies.”

 Here are some other tips from the Easthampton Health Department: